jschrbr/food-hound/README.md

 </html>
 ```

-The page layout utilises the [Materialize](https://materializecss.com/) front end framework to create a responsive webpage.
+> The page layout utilises the [Materialize](https://materializecss.com/) front end framework to create a responsive webpage.
 By using this framework we were able to fast-track creation of elements on the html and css design.
 The framework enables a full page and all of it's internal elements to respond to the size and format of the users screen when viewing the webpage.
 The head of the document calls on the [Materialize](https://materializecss.com/) stylesheet, [Google material fonts](https://material.io/resources/icons/?style=baseline) and our own CSS stylesheet.
 Individual changes in styling are controlled by the CSS stylesheet where required.
-For example the placement and color of the Page title;

-The header of the page includes the site name and also a drop down box for the users currency preference controlled by Materialize classes utilised sitewide.
+For example the placement and color of the Page title; The header of the page includes the site name and also a drop down box for the users currency preference controlled by Materialize classes utilised sitewide.
 Below there is the main body of the page that is broken down into three main elements.
 Each incorporates id's which are used to link to javascript functionality.
 These are;

-- the search field within a form tag.
+> - the search field within a form tag.
 The search field is where a user can input the recipe that they are wishing to find and is a simple text input field

-- the returned recipe cards area,
+> - the returned recipe cards area

-- and the ingredients table.
+> - and the ingredients table.

-The footer includes a link to this Github repository and copyright information.
+> - The footer includes a link to this Github.

 ## Get Recipe